Inazumanotenshi/ChilloutVR-mods/README.md

 ## License

 This project is open-source.
-Check the LICENSE file for more details.
+So no worries :D

 ---